-The third generation of the Karlić family will take you truffle hunting with adorable truffle hunting dogs in gorgeous surroundings.
+The third generation of the Karlić family will take you truffle hunting in Istria, with adorable truffle hunting dogs.

 You can also have cooking demonstrations of truffles and have a tasting session of truffle products.
 Feast upon scented truffles lavishly shaved over scrambled eggs, it is heavenly.

 Istrian wine tasting

 When you think of wine, you might not even consider Croatia as a wine producer.